scipopt/gcg/doc/resources/devs/detection/detection-process.md

 ## Standalone Capability of the Loop
-Todo:
-- write about "standalone" capability of the detection loop
+> A description of the standalone capabilities will follow soon.